-For retail loans, risk is assessed and managed at a portfolio level.
+For retail loans, risk is firstly assessed and managed by the design of product or testing programs.
 For Public Personal Loans, this is accomplished through the use of Application and Behavioral credit scorecards.
 For Corporate Personal Loans and Mortgage/Housing Loans, this is performed through the implementation of risk caps (program and deviation) and execution of a risk criteria review process (rule-based criterion or eligibility criteria).
 Aside from the above, risk assessment through due diligence and comprehensive underwriting review of financial statements is conducted for SME loans.